 I’m not entirely sure what to say to that.
 Any ideas?
 None?
 Okay, let’s flash forward then.

 We’re back in the gecko, six months down the line.
 Younger Me is still beneath us, he’s listening to the radio.
 He can’t watch TV or read because being in any position other than lying perfectly flat causes his neck muscles to burn and the dreaded nausea to set in.

 Oh, look at that.
 Younger Me has turned off the radio now.
 He’s twisting his head and stretching his neck muscles.
 A few seconds to the extreme left, a few seconds to the extreme right.
 Graded exercise.
 He’s trying to do a few seconds more each week.
 It’s what the doctor told him he should do.
 It’s excruciating though, and the difficulty is all the more strange when you consider that he used to think nothing of cycling non-stop for twenty miles.
 This looks like a bad time, let’s flash forward again.

 It’s a year since we first inhabited the gecko.
 We’re back inside its body now, Younger Me is still beneath us.
 He doesn’t look any better to be honest.
 In fact, he’s crying.
 Being virtually bedbound for a year will do that to you, no matter your age or gender, no matter how strong or energetic or happy you used to be.

 ‘Epstein-Barr,’ Younger Me mutters, as he often does, ‘Epstein-bloody-Barr.’

 Uttering those words is a kind of ritual to him.
 He’s cursing the name of the virus that kick-started this miserable ordeal.
-The Epstein-Barr virus causes glandular fever and, in a small percentage of cases, glandular fever can lead to CFS.
+The Epstein-Barr virus causes glandular fever and, in a small percentage of cases, glandular fever can lead to ME.

 ‘Afternoon,’ we make the gecko say.